Nuclear risk during the Russo-Ukrainian war (2022–present): 2022

 On 6 October 2022, during a speech at a private fundraiser in New York City, Biden said that for the "[f]irst time since the Cuban Missile Crisis, we have a direct threat of the use of the nuclear weapon if, in fact, things continue down the path they've been going...
 Think about it: We have not faced the prospect of Armageddon since Kennedy and the Cuban Missile Crisis.
 We've got a guy I know fairly well; his name is Vladimir Putin.
 I spent a fair amount of time with him.
 He is not joking when he talks about the potential use of tactical and nuclear weapons, or biological or chemical weapons, because his military is, you might say, significantly underperforming...
 I don't think there’s any such thing as an ability to easily [use] a tactical nuclear weapon and not end up with Armageddon."
 According to the Associated Press, Biden sometimes speaks in an unguarded way, using only rough notes, at such private fundraisers; White House Press Secretary Karine Jean-Pierre later said that Biden's comments were not based on new intelligence or information.
 In an interview with CNN's Jake Tapper that aired on 11 October 2022, Biden said that he did not believe Putin would ultimately resort to deploying nuclear weapons in Ukraine, but criticized Putin's statements on the topic as "irresponsible".

 In an interview with the BBC on 11 October 2022, GCHQ Director Jeremy Fleming said the agency had seen no indications that Russia was preparing for the use of a tactical nuclear weapon.
 Later, in a statement released on 18 October, Major General Kyrylo Budanov, Chief of the Main Directorate of Intelligence of Ukraine's Ministry of Defense, said he did not believe Russia would use nuclear weapons in Ukraine.

+On October 22, 2022 a former CIA director David Petraeus told ABC News, that "the use of nuclear weapons by Russia in Ukraine... would not be a situation triggering the alliance’s Article 5, which calls for a collective defense.
+That is because Ukraine is not part of NATO".